junwatu/recipe-nutritional-analysis/blog/README.md

 ![system arch](images/food-recipe-app.png)

+### Retrieving Recipe Data

+In this project the recipe data can be paste or directly typed into the text area and then submitted to the Node.js server (more on this later).

 ### Connecting to Wolfram Cloud

 The simplest way to use any Wolfram function is by consuming it using an API call.
 These are the general steps to deploy a function written in Wolfram language so it can be used as an API.